About the Gaza Cheat Sheet

 Economic situation in Gaza

-Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Between July 6 – August 2, 2014, Israel restricted entrance of goods to the Gaza Strip, allowing in only medicine, food, and fuel • Items Israel defines as dual-use, including construction materials, are not being allowed into the Strip at all, and were only allowed for international organizations prior to the start of the hostilities • Since June 30, 2014, construction materials have also not entered through the Rafah crossing • Previously, construction materials entered in small quantities via Rafah Crossing for reconstruction projects funded by the Qatari government.
+Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Israel allows entrance of civilian goods into Gaza, except for a list of materials that it defines as “dual-use”, whose entry into Gaza is limited • On September 2, basic building materials (cement, gravel and steel) were again allowed to enter for international aid organizations and the Palestinian Water Authority • A new mechanism that is meant to allow flows of materials for use by the private sector is beginning to be implemented these very days, yet the pace of entrance of materials is just a fraction of need • Since June 30, construction materials have also not entered through the Rafah crossing • Previously, they entered in small quantities for projects funded by the Qatari government.

-Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Israel allows passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • Since mid-June, 2014, Israel has only allowed transit at Erez for medical patients and their companions and foreign citizens.
+Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Until Operation Protective Edge, Israel allowed passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • After the cessation of hostilities, Israel changed some of the criteria for travel from Gaza, but these remain very narrow.

-Travel from Gaza to the outside world: Such travel takes place mostly through Egypt • During the first half of 2013, approximately 40,000 people transited at Rafah in both directions • Starting in July 2013, Egypt began limiting passage to exceptional cases only, following instability in the country, as well as limiting the days of operation of the crossing • During the first half of this year, the number of crossings per month fell to about 6,445 or 16% of the total of the corresponding period in 2013 • Currently, the crossing is open for medical emergencies and those holding foreign nationality, residency or visas, however waiting times to exit are long • Through its control of the Palestinian population registry, Israel has indirect control over the issuing of Palestinian passports, which are required for travel through Rafah.
+Travel from Gaza to the outside world: Such travel takes place mostly through Egypt • During the first half of 2013, approximately 40,000 people transited at Rafah in both directions • Starting in July 2013, Egypt began limiting passage to exceptional cases only, following instability in the country, as well as limiting the days of operation of the crossing • During the first half of this year, the number of crossings per month fell to about 6,445 or 16% of the total of the corresponding period in 2013 • In August, following the cessation of hostilities, the number of exits and entrances through the Rafah crossing again rose to 12,149 and to 19,991 in the month of September • Through its control of the Palestinian population registry, Israel has indirect control over the issuing of Palestinian passports, which are required for travel through Rafah.

-Access to the Gaza Strip’s land, territorial waters and air space: Israel prevents all access to and from the Gaza Strip by sea and air • As of July 6, 2014, Israel limits fishing in Gaza’s territorial waters to three nautical miles off the coast • Israel officially prevents access to a “buffer zone” of land inside Gaza at a distance of 300 meters from the border fence.
+Access to the Gaza Strip’s land, territorial waters and air space: Israel prevents all access to and from the Gaza Strip by sea and air • For the fifth time since Operation Pillar of Defense and following the end of Operation Protective Edge, on August 27, the fishing zone was changed again, expanding to six nautical miles from the coast and the “buffer zone” along the border was reduced to 100 meters.

 To download the PDF file click here.